P-p-H-d/mlib/README.md

 ##### M\_EAT(...)

-Globber the input, whatever it is.
+Clobber the input, whatever it is.

 ##### M\_NARGS(args...)